nb-twy/ParkDirectories/README.md

     pd -d dev   Remove the directory referenced by the name dev from the parked directories list

-Parked directories are stored in "$pdFile"
+Parked directories are stored in $HOME/.pd-data by default.

 ## Installation